 Supporting Your Remote Employees’ Career Development

-Helping remote employees advance their careers doesn’t have to be complicated and demanding.
-So long as you allocate the time to assess their progress with them; offer resources to expand their knowledge; and provide transparency about career paths within your organization, you’ll do an outstanding job of supporting their careers, no matter where in the world they’re located.
+Managing remote employees and helping them advance their careers doesn’t have to be complicated and demanding.
+So long as you allocate the time to assess their progress with them, offer resources to expand their knowledge, and provide transparency about career paths within your organization, you’ll do an outstanding job of supporting their careers, no matter where in the world they’re located.